alexwkleung/Blossom-Editor/README.md

 # Why

-I believe that the 2000s era was the most influential and memorable timeframe in terms of technology.
+I believe that the 2000s era was the most influential timeframe in the technology world.
 Now of course that's just a simplification of the gist.
-All sorts of usable/reasonable advancements being pushed to the mainstream, making lives easier compared to the previous era's is something that some of us don't appreciate enough in the current era.
+All sorts of usable and reasonable advancements being pushed to the mainstream, making lives easier compared to the previous era's is something that we don't appreciate enough in the current day.

 Created in the mind of a small appreciation project with a slight modern touch for usability, I hope that some would enjoy this.